International Journal of Critical Diversity Studies

 Instructions for Authors

 Authors are required to adhere to specific guidelines when submitting manuscripts.
-For detailed instructions, please see Instructions for Authors.
+For detailed instructions, please see IJCDS Instructions for Authors.

 Instructions for Reviewers